tengstrand/lein-polylith/readme.md

 The statement means something like “It is easier to move a problem around than it is to solve it” (see [indirections](https://en.wikipedia.org/wiki/Indirection)).
 With the Polylith design you get decoupling “for free” via the component’s interfaces which reduces the need for layers to a minimum.
 It also makes reusability and replacement of code a natural part of your daily work.

-### In practice
-Here are some tips on how to think when working with the Polylith architecture based on the first two years' experience working with the Polylith in production.

-A good principle is to keep your components small.
-In our experience a size between 100 and 1000 lines of code is a good rule of thumb in Clojure.
-But as long as you keep the interface cohesive and manage to divide the implementation into well named namespaces, you will be fine even with larger components.

-Another advantage of keeping the components small is that it also reduces the build time.
-The reason is that all the components and bases that depend on a changed component (directly or indirectly) have to execute their tests when building the workspace.
-If you have for example a huge *common* component you run the risk of a majority of your components depending on that component and therefore have to run their tests during build time every time that component changes.
-If you instead keep the components small, less code will be affected by a change which will in turn reduce the number of executed tests.

-To give good names to your systems, bases and components is super important and is well spend time.
-It will form how you look at your system.
-If you have a REST API to an external system *extsys* and plan to introduce business logic that is closely connected to that system.
-We recommend creating two components, one that only wraps the REST API, *extsys-api*, and another one that deals with the business logic with the name *extsys* or *extsys-context* where *contexemaybe with the name *Create two components, one that wraps the

 ### Test doubles

 If we also add address to the cmd-line system: